BryanWilhite/jupyter-central/ffmpeg/README.md

 - [ ] the `split` filter [📖 [docs](http://ffmpeg.org/ffmpeg-filters.html#split_002c-asplit)] can take an `*.mp4` or `*.mkv` file as input and split it by timecode precisely without ‘loss’
 - [ ] the `concat` filter [📖 [docs](http://ffmpeg.org/ffmpeg-filters.html#concat)] can take `*.mp4` or `*.mkv` files and concatenate them by timecode precisely without ‘damage’

+## alternatives to the `split` and `concat` filters

+“[FFMPEG - Trimming and combining MKV files](https://n-v-o.github.io/2021-06-23-FFMPEG/)” is an awesome article that shows how to split and concatenate media files without using filters.

 ## `meta.json`

 `meta.json` is shared by all of the Jupyter notebooks to obscure magic strings for (bad) security purposes.
 The form of this file is currently: